Paula-Wang/Portfolio-Page-in-React/README.old.md

 // calling the async function
 asyncFunc();

-What is a Promise?
+10.What is a Promise?
 Bring an example
 A promise is a good way to handle asynchronous operations.
 It is used to find out if the asynchronous operation is successfully completed or not.

 A promise may have one of three states.